ajv-validator/ajv/README.md

 ##### Asynchronous validation options

 - _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
 Option values:
   - `"*"` / `"co*"` (default) - compile to generator function ("co*" - wrapped with `co.wrap`).
-If generators are not supported and you don't provide the `processCode` option (or the `transpile` option if you use the [ajv-async](https://github.com/epoberezkin/ajv-async) package), the exception will be thrown when an async schema is compiled.
+If generators are not supported and you don't provide `processCode` option (or `transpile` option if you use [ajv-async](https://github.com/epoberezkin/ajv-async) package), the exception will be thrown when async schema is compiled.
-  - `"es7"` - compile to an es7 async function.
-Unless your platform supports them you need to provide the `processCode` or `transpile` option.
-According to this [compatibility table](http://kangax.github.io/compat-table/es7/)) async functions are supported by:
+  - `"es7"` - compile to es7 async function.
+Unless your platform supports them you need to provide `processCode` or `transpile` option.
+According to [compatibility table](http://kangax.github.io/compat-table/es7/)) async functions are supported by:
     - Firefox 52,
     - Chrome 55,
     - Node.js 7 (with `--harmony-async-await`),
     - MS Edge 13 (with flag).
   - `undefined`/`true` - auto-detect async mode.
 It requires [ajv-async](https://github.com/epoberezkin/ajv-async) package.
-If the `transpile` option is not passed, ajv-async will choose the first of supported/installed async/transpile modes in this order:
+If `transpile` option is not passed, ajv-async will choose the first of supported/installed async/transpile modes in this order:
     - "es7" (native async functions),
     - "co*" (native generators with co.wrap),
     - "es7"/"nodent",